kjhealy/workflow-paper/plain-person-text.md

 - [Plain Person's Guide](http://github.com/kjhealy/plain-text.co) The git repository for this project.
 - [Jenny Bryan's Stat 545](http://stat545-ubc.github.io/topics.html).
 Notes and tutorials for a Data Analysis course taught by [Jennifer Bryan](http://www.stat.ubc.ca/~jenny/) at the University of British Columbia.
 Lots of useful material.
 - [Karl Broman's Tutorials and Guides](http://kbroman.org/pages/tutorials) Accurate and concise guides to many of the tools and topics described here, including [getting started with reproducible research](http://kbroman.org/steps2rr), [using git and GitHub](http://kbroman.org/github_tutorial), and [working with knitr](http://kbroman.org/knitr_knutshell).
+- [Makefiles for OCR and converting Shapefiles](http://lincolnmullen.com/blog/makefiles-for-ocr-and-converting-shapefiles).
+Some further examples of `Makefiles` in the data-analysis pipeline, by [Lincoln Mullen](http://lincolnmullen.com)

 ### Paid Applications and Services
 - [Backblaze](http://backblaze.com).
 Secure off-site backup.